 The grievant must first bring the concern to the attention of the individual(s) directly involved.
 A meeting should be scheduled where the concerns can be expressed in private and in an environment conducive to resolution.
-If the grievant brings the concern directly to the attention of the Head of School without first attempting to address the issue at the lowest level, the teacher, for example, the Head of School may redirect the grievant to the appropriate level in the process.
+If the grievant brings the concern directly to the attention of the School Director without first attempting to address the issue at the lowest level, the teacher, for example, the School Director may redirect the grievant to the appropriate level in the process.
 For those who have a grievance or complaint that is regarding discrimination or harassment, addressing the issue with the person directly involved is not required.
-If you feel that you have been harassed or discriminated against, please contact the Head of School, or if the Head of School is involved, contact the Title IX Coordinator.
+If you feel that you have been harassed or discriminated against, please contact the School Director, or if the School Director is involved, contact the Title IX Coordinator.
 (Please refer to the FASDenver website for the most current listing of the Title IX.
 Coordinator.)
 The time frames below may be adjusted if both parties agree to adjust this timeframe and communicate this adjustment in writing.

-2. Address Issue with Head of School
+2. Address Issue with School Director

-If a satisfactory resolution is not reached at the lowest possible level, and where the complaint does not involve the Head of School, the concern should then be brought to the attention of the Head of School.
+If a satisfactory resolution is not reached at the lowest possible level, and where the complaint does not involve the School Director, the concern should then be brought to the attention of the School Director.
 The complaint shall be in writing and be brief.
 The complaint shall detail (i) the date of the incident (if applicable); (ii) the school staff member involved; (iii) a description of the incident, decision, or practice that gave rise to the issue; (iv) the conflict resolution strategies that have been attempted thus far and when the others involved were addressed; and (v) the grievant's requested resolution.

-The Head of School will schedule a phone call or an in-person meeting to address the situation, facilitate ongoing communication, and develop goals for conflict resolution.
-Within a reasonable time from the date on which the written statement was received, the School Leader will either issue a written response to the grievant or contact the grievant to schedule a time to discuss the issue.
-The School Leader will continue to monitor the issue until either a resolution or an impasse is reached.
-The School Leader may wish to bring in another member of the leadership team, i.e., the Title IX Coordinator, to serve as a mediator in the discussion.
+The School Director will schedule a phone call or an in-person meeting to address the situation, facilitate ongoing communication, and develop goals for conflict resolution.
+Within a reasonable time from the date on which the written statement was received, the School Director will either issue a written response to the grievant or contact the grievant to schedule a time to discuss the issue.
+The School Director will continue to monitor the issue until either a resolution or an impasse is reached.
+The School Director may wish to bring in another member of the leadership team, i.e., the Title IX Coordinator, to serve as a mediator in the discussion.